perezjprz19/Poetic-Ponderings/Poetic-Ponderings/src/featured/2023-05-25-my-featured-poetry.md

 ---
-title: My First Poem
+title: Is VR the Future?
 description: This is a test
 author: Ember R.
-date: 2023-05-21
+date: 2023-05-25
 tags:
-  - post
   - featured
 category: poetry
-image: /assets/images/trending/trending_1.jpg
+image: ./assets/images/featured/featured-1.jpg
 imageAlt: This is a test
 articleNumber: 1
 ---
-**Hello, how are you?**